 Fireworks have been around for centuries and are believed to have been first made by the Chinese.
 A Chinese document, dated about 1040AD, showed how to wrap gunpowder in paper to make a “fire pill”.
 This small firecracker made a very loud bang which was thought to ward off evil spirits.
 By the 13th century, fireworks had made their way to Europe where their popularity grew.
 By the 1500’s, fireworks were used in celebrations and special events.
 The Italians were the masters of fireworks by the 17th century.

 There are a number of different types of fireworks these days and each of them works in a particular way.
 The rocket firework has a substance which explodes and shoots the firework into the air.
 When the rocket reaches a particular height, another spark causes it to blow up, releasing fine metal powders into the air.
 Roman candles are long tubes which shoot balls of chemicals from one end creating a series of flaming stars.
 Fountains are cone shaped and a small hole allows gases to escape, shooting coloured sparks into the air.
 Adding magnesium gives off a bright white light.
 Other ingredients give off different types of light when they become hot which is how colours are created.

 - Chinese (You do not need a capital letter at the beginning for this to be correct)

 - 13th century

 - Roman candles (if your spelling is wrong, the answer is incorrect.
 The capital letter is not important.)

-- Magnesium (if your spelling is wrong, your answer is incorrect – don’t forget you need a capital letter even if it is at the beginning of the word.
+- Magnesium (if your spelling is wrong, your answer is incorrect – you don’t need a capital letter even if it is at the beginning of the word.
 See my tips for info about this: IELTS Listening Tips)